16th Annual Workshop on Survey Methodology

 Palestrante - Pedro Luis do Nascimento Silva Pedro Luis do Nascimento Silva SCIENCE, Brazil

-Palestrante - Trent Buskirk Trent Buskirk Keynote Old Dominion University, USA
+Palestrante - Trent Buskirk Trent Buskirk Old Dominion University, USA

 Venue